jessesquires/JSQMessagesViewController/README.md

 5. Implement `- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section` from the [`UITableViewDataSource` protocol](https://developer.apple.com/library/ios/documentation/uikit/reference/UITableViewDataSource_Protocol/Reference/Reference.html).
 6. Present your subclassed ViewController programatically or via StoryBoards.
 Your subclass should be the `rootViewController` of a `UINavigationController`.
 7. Be a badass [programming-motherfucker](http://programming-motherfucker.com) and read the fucking documentation.
 (Yes, there's documentation!
 [Seriously](http://dailyyeah.com/wp-content/uploads/2008/07/crazy_fat_kid.gif)!)
-8. See the included demo project: `JSMessagesDemo.xcodeproj`
+8. See the included demo: `JSMessagesDemo.xcworkspace`

 ## Documentation